 - From the Tolkien Estate: The natural world in Middle-earth is central to Tolkien’s imaginal world.
 It is not the only thing that matters in that world, of course, but it is an essential part of it…Tolkien’s own love of nature cannot be doubted.
 His profound feeling for natural place, variety and detail permeates The Lord of the Rings especially, and is an important part of the reasons why it is so convincing.
 The story takes in geology, ecosystems and bioregions, flora and fauna, seasons and the weather, and the Sun, Moon, planets and stars.
 Nor – and this is another key point – are these merely a passive backdrop for the human (and quasi-human) drama.
 Far from it.
 Middle-earth is an actor, a character, itself, and so are all its important places and parts.
 Tolkien’s work is not anthropocentric (human-centred).

 - From The Trumpeter: In J.R.R.
 Tolkien’s The Lord of the Rings, the interrelationships between the natural world and the “Free Folk” (I 367) displays a philosophy similar to those of the person-planetary paradigm and Taoism.
 Thus, landscape surpasses its traditional role as setting and becomes both the medium and the message of the tale.
-Because Tolkien’s fiction reflects an environmental philosophy, which is a reflection of his own personal philosophy, The Lord of the Ring is, therefore, an environmental work which addresses the problems of our ever-increasing technocratic society of this, the Fourth Age of Middle Earth.
+Because Tolkien’s fiction reflects an environmental philosophy, which is a reflection of his own personal philosophy, The Lord of the Rings is, therefore, an environmental work which addresses the problems of our ever-increasing technocratic society of this, the Fourth Age of Middle Earth.

 - Ents, Elves, and Eriador: The Environmental Vision of J.R.R.
 Tolkien: This is an access-only academic paper via Jstor, written by Matthew Dickerson and Jonathan Evans, published in 2006 by the University Press of Kentucky.